Apostrophes and Hyphens: Common Mistakes and How to Use Them Correctly

 4. Avoiding Ambiguity

-Hyphens clarify meaning when words could be misinterpreted:
+Hyphens clarify meaning when words could be misinterpreted without them:

 • A small-business owner (owner of a small business)

-• A small business owner (could be interpreted as a business owner who is small in stature)
+• A small business owner (could be read as a business owner who is small in stature)

 Common Hyphen Mistakes